GediminasMasaitis/moonfish/README.md

 A FEN string may be passed in to the `battle` command, like `./battle --fen='...' [ stockfish ] [ lc0 ]`

 You may also pass in a time control, with time and increment both in milliseconds, like `./battle [ --time=6000+500 stockfish ] [ ./moonfish ]` Since each bot may have a different time control, this has to be specified within the backets for a specific bot.
-The default is 15 minutes with ten seconds of increment.
+The default is fifteen minutes with ten seconds of increment.

 You may also pass in `x` as the first character of the given time control to make it “fixed”, which means that it will be reset after every move.
 This can be used to set a fixed time per move, for example.
 For example, `./battle [ --time=1000+0 stockfish ] [ --time --time=x1000+0 ./moonfish ]` will set a countdown clock starting at one second for Stockfish, but allow one second for moonfish for every move.

 In order to use a UGI bot, you may also pass in `--protocol=ugi` to that bot, like `./battle [ --protocol=ugi some-bot ] [ stockfish ]`.
 If both bots are UGI, then the game is not assumed to be chess, and the bot playing as p1 will be queried for the status of the game.
+In that case, the PGN will contain UGI notation as output directly by the engines, rather than SAN notation.

 - - -